Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 12.4, which indicates an improperly processed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is most often merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 12.4 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 12.4 falls under the “Processing Errors” category.
 The shorthand description is “Incorrect Account Number.”
-This reason code is used when a transaction is posted to the wrong account number, or that one of the following scenarios related to transaction adjustments took place:
+This reason code is used when a transaction is posted to the wrong account number.

 - The adjustment was not processed within 45 days of the transaction date.